jesslam948/wi21-cse110-lab4/part1/part1.md

     d. `student['Favorite Teacher'].name`

     e. `student.courseLoad[1]` (I'm assuming we're asking for the index 1 and not the first element which would be at index 0, otherwise we would just replace the 1 with a 0)

+14.
+    a.
+32. This is because '3' is a string so it reads the + sign as a concatenation symbol.
+Thus, it converted 2 to a string and concatenated '3' + '2' = '32'.

+    b.
+1. This is because the - sign can only mean subtraction, thus '3' is converted from a string to a number and then 3 - 2 = 1 was computed.

+    c.
+3. This is because 3 is a number so the + sign will be read as addition.
+Then, null becomes 0 based on javascript number conversion rules.
+Thus it computes 3 + 0 = 3.

+    d.
+3null.
+This is because '3' is a string so it reads the + sign as a concatenation symbol.
+Then, null becomes 'null' based on string conversion rules.
+Thus it concatenated '3' + 'null' = '3null'.

+    e.
+4. This is because, when converted to a number, true = 1.
+Thus, this computes 1 + 3 = 4.

+    f.
+0. This is because, when converted to a number, false = 0 and null = 0.
+Thus, this computes 0 + 0 = 0.

+    g.
+3undefined.
+This is because "3" is a string so it reads the + sign as a concatenation symbol. undefined converted to a string is "undefined" so it concatenates "3" + "undefined" = "3undefined".

+    h.
+NaN.
+This is because the - sign can only mean subtraction, thus "3" is converted from a string to number, so is undefined but undefined = NaN when converted to a number (based on the conversion rules).
+Thus, it computes 3 - NaN = NaN.